Note: No transcript is provided because the only speech is background noise.

 Children demonstrate the desire and develop the ability to engage, interact, and build relationships with familiar adults.

-- Play and spend quality time with the child on a daily basis
+- Strategies for interaction (21-36 months): Play and spend quality time with the child on a daily basis

 Developmental Domain 2: Physical Development & Health